boltlabs-inc/zkchannels-spec/tezos/2-channel-establishment.md

   - Verifies `closing_signature` and continues as specified in `zkAbacus.Initialize()`.

 ### The `funding_confirmed` Message
 This message tells the merchant that the contract has been originated and the customer's side of the escrow account has been funded.
-For more information about this process, please refer to [2-contract-origination.md](2-contract-origination.md).
+For more information about this process, please refer to [5-tezos-escrowagent.md](5-tezos-escrowagent.md#contract-origination-and-funding) for more information).

 1. type: (`funding_confirmed`)
 2. data: